Final Exams Begin- Spring 2014

 With a commitment to academic excellence, we work with Academic Success to coordinate weekly study tables providing students quiet study space and tutoring assistance from peer tutors.
 Additionally, we co-sponsor seminars and workshops on note taking, test preparation, time and task management and other classroom and study skills.

-The Multicultural Affairs Office promotes and develops culturally diverse programs that bring students together to talk about contemporary issues from diverse perspectives.
-We encourage you to participate actively in civic engagement on issues of diversity and inclusion.
+The Diversity and Inclusion Office promotes and develops culturally diverse programs that bring students together to talk about contemporary issues from diverse perspectives.
+We encourage you to actively participate in civic engagement on issues of diversity and inclusion.
 Students are welcome to share their expressions of identity and cultural awareness at programs such as: Native American Pow-wow, Seder Dinner, Pre-Kwanzaa celebration, Celebrate Diversity Cookout, National Coming Out Day and the annual Sande/Poro Graduation ceremony and dinner.

 A culturally diverse study break, FitZone! follows our regular study tables.
 Instructors in Zumba and modern and African dance help students relax, stay in shape and be part of a diverse, supportive community of learners committed to finding a healthy balance between studying and physical fitness